Shivakant1105/Basic-TypeScript/README.md

 Notes
 Make sure to replace basic.ts with the actual name of your TypeScript file if it's different.

-If you encounter any issues during installation or execution, refer to the official TypeScript documentation for troubleshooting.
+If you encounter any issues during installation or execution, refer to the official [TypeScript documentation](https://www.typescriptlang.org/)for troubleshooting.